Tejas-358/Virtual-Mouse/README.md

-# IMPORTANT - must have autopyn, numpy, cv2 and mediapipe installed
+# IMPORTANT - must have autopy, numpy, cv2 and mediapipe installed

 # To install these libraries runt the following code:
 # pip install cv2